 6.2.5 Cross-script variants for Kannada and Sinhala analysis

 These pairs are concluded as variant code points with Sinhala script as they are identical and there are enough number of variant code points such that they can form labels.
+This analysis follows the NBGP Cross-script Variant inclusion policy available in Appendix III.